 Lemon Infused Olive Oil– I use this Lemon Infused Olive Oil for salad dressings, chimichurri, and my salsa verde.

-Olive Oil– I make it a point to purchase the freshest Olive Oil I can find.
+Extra Virgin Olive Oil– I make it a point to purchase the freshest Olive Oil I can find.
 We have a local store that bottles the olive oil upon purchase.
 I have linked a great secondary option if fresh olive oil isn’t available in our area.

 Apple Cider Vinegar– This vinegar is perfect for chutneys & salads.
 It is also one of the main ingredients in my slaw dressings.

-Balsamic Vinegar– I use this for salads, especially a Caprese salad.
+Balsamic Vinegar– I use this for sauces and salads…especially a Caprese salad.

-Brown Rice Vinegar– Really good replacement for regular rice vinegar, especially because typical rice vinegars have added sugars.
+Brown Rice Vinegar– A really good replacement for regular rice vinegar, especially because typical rice vinegar has added sugars.

 Red Wine Vinegar– I use this for chutneys and herbal salad dressings.

 White Balsamic Vinegar– This vinegar has a sweeter taste than an aged Balsamic.
 Perfect when you don’t want a strong “vinegary” flavor.
 The delicate flavor brings a lot to homemade salad dressings.

 Anchovies– I use anchovies for Caesar or Green Goddess salad dressings or just to melt down with olive oil for a pasta sauce topped with parmesan.